5 Great NYC Ethnic Food Markets

 Not sure what it is, but it looks *really* tasty

-Arthur Avenue in the Bronx is the real Little Italy of New York, and certainly a worthy place to spend an afternoon eating, exploring, and then eating some more.
-Although the Arthur Avenue Retail Market — with restaurants, pastry shops, butchers, pasta makers and more all under one roof — is geared largely toward tourists, real New Yorkers know there are still some quality gems to be found on the surrounding streets.
-For sausage and cured meats of all kinds — but especially the Soppressata hanging from the ceiling — Calabria Pork Store is the right stop.
+Arthur Avenue in the Bronx is the real Little Italy of New York.
+It’s certainly a worthy place to spend an afternoon eating, exploring, and then eating some more.
+Although the Arthur Avenue Retail Market, with restaurants, pastry shops, butchers, pasta makers and more all under one roof, is geared largely toward tourists, real New Yorkers know there are still some quality gems to be found on the surrounding streets.ย Calabria Pork Store is the place to find sausage and cured meats of all kinds, especially the Soppressata hanging from the ceiling.
 And for freshly-made cheese, Casa Della Mozzarella is also worth the visit.
-A New Yorker can spend his life in the city, and visit the Bronx for a Yankees game, and maybe the zoo — but Arthur Avenue is a worthy next entry on the list of Bronx trips worth making.
+Arthur Avenue is a worthy next entry on the list of Bronx trips worth making.

 Where the *really* authentic stuff is